walterxie/BioSci700/index.md

 ### Mac version issues

-The Mac version of TempEst and FigTree has an issue trying to install Java 1.6.
+Note that the Mac version of TempEst and FigTree may have an issue where they incorrectly prompt for the installation of Java 1.6.
-Please download their Java executable versions (e.g., FigTree_v1.4.4.tgz).
+This is a known bug and does not affect the functionality of the programs.
+To run FigTree or TempEst, you can simply extract and launch the executable version (e.g., FigTree_v1.4.4.tgz) without needing to install Java 1.6 separately.

 To start FigTree, run the following command in the terminal: